oconnor0/fourth-world-srd/content/50-skills/_index.md

 Leader checks - A variant take on group checks.
 But the leader's check is used as the result?

+Chivalry instead of Civilization or Persuasion or Performance?

 **Athletics**
 : Your Might+Athletics check covers difficult situations you encounter while climbing, jumping, or swimming.
 Your Agility+Athletics check covers your attempt to stay on your feet in a tricky situation, such as when you’re trying to run across a sheet of ice, balance on a tightrope, or stay upright on a rocking ship’s deck.